This is the ultimate OrbusVR help guide, which teaches you everything you need to know about this virtual reality MMORPG game.

 Here are some other key tips to give you some OrbusVR help while you play the game.

-Every time you level up, you’ll receive a reward cache in your item.
-Clicking on the cache and then on the lightning bolt will give you a handful of free items, so make sure you do this.
+You’ll receive a reward cache in your item every time you level up.
+Clicking on the cache and then on the lightning bolt will give you a handful of free items, so ensure you do this.

 Items can be equipped, used, or sold for Dram.